by Texas Homesteader ~

 There are always exceptions of course, but we shouldn’t assume that our kiddos will be excited to receive that china passed down for generations or the sturdy well-made vintage furniture we enjoyed as a child.

 It’s always a good idea to check with your children to make sure there’s any interest.
-But today’s generations are often in a different lifestyle pace than generations gone by.
+But don’t get your feelings hurt if those things you’ve cherished aren’t necessarily desired by your children for their own homes.
+Today’s generations are often in a much different lifestyle pace than generations gone by.

 Use Your Fineries Now!